 How to Restore GRUB after Windows Installation

-- Automated Restoration (with the help of Boot Repair)
+- Automated Grub Restoration – using the Boot Repair tool.

 Manual GRUB Restoration

-Prerequisites: A Live Linux USB drive (e.g., Ubuntu, Fedora, or Debian).
-You can create this using YUMI, a preferred tool for creating multiboot bootable USB drives.
+Prerequisites: A Live Linux USB drive (Ubuntu, Fedora, Debian, etc.).
+You can create this using YUMI, a popular multiboot USB creator.

 - Create a Live USB with YUMI

-- Select your USB drive from the dropdown menu.
+- Select your USB drive and the Linux distribution ISO.

-- Click "Create" to write the ISO to the USB.
+- Click "Create" to make the Live USB.

 - Boot into the Live Linux Environment

-- Insert your YUMI created Live USB and restart your computer.
+- Insert the USB and restart your PC.

 Ctrl+Alt+T